 Livingstone is the perfect addition to a safari in either Zambia or Botswana.
 It is simply a great place to either start or end your Southern African journey and so easily accessible out of Lusaka or Johannesburg.

 Apart from the Falls themselves, this area is spectacularly scenic and the gateway to a number of exciting destinations in and around Zambia.
 Superb lodges are dotted along the famed Zambezi River, Stanley Safari Lodge and Tongabezi are just two examples.
-Activities include game drives into Mosi-on-Tunya National Park, bird watching on a boat safari with guide or simply relaxing by the lodges pool.
+Other activities include game drives into Mosi-oa-Tunya National Park, bird watching on a boat safari with guide, village and school visits or simply relaxing by the lodges pool.

 Situated in south-east Zambia, this historic town and ‘adventure capital’ of Zambia supports a huge array of world leading adrenalin filled activities, from white-water rafting to bungee jumping, making Livingstone one of the most impressive holiday destinations.
 This is the perfect location to visit the scenic Victoria Falls, the greatest known curtain of cascading water in the world, situated a mere 10km from the town as well as see the local wildlife.
 Spanning 1¼ miles wide and plunging 300 feet into the gorge below: up to 750 million litres cascade over the lip every minute in the wetter months.
 Wander along cobbled pathways, through a tropical rainforest to the edge of this magnificent chasm to witness the spectacular scenery and variety of landscapes.
 Pastures and tall riverine forests rich in bird species interspersed with baobabs shape the wildlife reserves, a stark contrast to the large rainforest surrounding the falls.
 With many rare species of plant, most notably ferns, the lush rainforest canopy sustained by the clouds of spray attract diverse bird life.